replicatedhq/docs/docs/distributing-an-application/create-licenses.md

 By default, licenses will be set to disable [airgap installations](https://blog.replicated.com/2016/05/24/airgapped-installation-support/).
 By enabling this feature, the actual `.rli` file will have license meta data embedded in it and must be redownloaded.

 ## License Type (Required)
 It is important to identify the type of license that is being created, `development`, `trial` or `paid`.
 Development licenses are designed to be used internally by the development team for testing and integration.
 Trial licenses should be provided to customers who are on 2-4 week trials of your software.
-Paid licenses identify the end customer as a payig
+Paid licenses identify the end customer as a paying customer (for which additional information can be provided.)

 ## Custom License Fields
 [Custom license fields](/kb/developer-resources/custom-license-fields) can be set for all licenses.
 This is useful if specific customer information might change from customer to customer.
 These fields can be read from both the [template functions](/packaging-an-application/template-functions) as well as from the [Integetration API](/reference/integration-api).
 Examples of custom license fields are "seats" to limit the number of active users or "hostname" in order to specify the domain that the application can be run on.